Owning a home is proven to be one of the best investments you can make.

 Fire Your Landlord!

-Every month when that rent is paid, you get no return on that money.
+Every month when that rent is paid, you get no return on that money other than a roof over your head.
 It’s simply gone.
 Yes, you have a place to stay, but renting doesn’t allow people to alter the property to fit their own needs or even make updates to improve the property’s function.
-When you own a home, on the other hand, every payment you make puts you one step closer to actually owning a property free and clear.
-Even if you decide to sell at some point there will be equity available to use for purchasing a new home or for some other worthwhile purpose.
+When you own a home, on the other hand, every payment you make puts you one step closer to owning a property free and clear.
+Even if you decide to sell at some point there will be equity available to use for purchasing a new home.

 Enjoy Pride of Ownership

 While good renters take care of their rental unit, it still isn’t theirs to update or improve in any way.
 Money that is spent benefits the landlord, not the renter, as most improvements are not portable.
 When you own a home, that’s not true.
 Every improvement is yours to enjoy and benefit from.
-When your circumstances change, additions can be made to accommodate new needs or remodeling can make a home much more comfortable.
-You don’t need to beg the landlord for updates or repairs, you simplyw take care of it in a way that ideal suits your needs.
+When your circumstances change, additions can be made to accommodate new needs, or remodeling can make a home much more comfortable.
+You don’t need to beg the landlord for updates or repairs; you simply take care of it in a way that suits your needs.

 Have Peace of Mind